Top 10 common fertility myths

 Being told to relax can be extremely upsetting if you are struggling to conceive.
 Though it’s proven that stress can impact how quickly you conceive , infertility is a medical condition, and often there is a physical reason why you have not yet been able to start a family.

 One in seven couples are affected by infertility and it is not uncommon.
-You can read more about infertility and how lifestyle changes can help optimise your chances of getting pregnant.
+You can read more about infertility and how lifestyle changes can help optimise your chances of getting pregnant in our Fertility Guide.

 Yes and no – there is no denying biology, and that you are more fertile in your teens and twenties.
 However, it is your ovarian reserve that matters.
 Ovarian reserve refers to the reproductive potential left within a woman’s ovaries, based on the number and quality of eggs .
 Ovarian reserve can be considered as part of the biological clock, though the clock can vary from woman to woman.